Extending torsors over regular models of curves: An example of extension of torsors over a hyperelliptic curve

-Notice that $G_{p,1}^1$ (resp. $G_{p,2}^1$) is contained in the exceptional divisor produced after the first (resp. second) blow-up, while $G_{p,1}^2$ (resp. $G_{p,2}^2$) meets the exceptional divisor in only one point.
-Thus, after gluing together $\mathcal{C}_{p,1}$ and $\mathcal{C}_{p,2}$, the components $G_{p,1}^2$ and $G_{p,2}^2$ can be identified together since that blowing-up doesn't make change in points where we didn't blow-up.
-Therefore, $\tilde{\mathcal{C}}_{p}$ is composed of three components (see figure \ref{fig:fsp} below).
+Notice that $F_{3,1}^1$ (resp. each of $F_{3,2}^1$ and $F_{3,2}^2$) is contained in the exceptional divisor produced after the first (resp. second) blow-up, while $F_{3,1}^2$ (resp. $F_{3,2}^3$) meets the exceptional divisor in only one point.
+Thus, after gluing together $\mathcal{C}_{3,1}$ and $\mathcal{C}_{3,2}$, the components $F_{3,1}^2$ and $F_{3,2}^3$ become identified together since blowing up did not make any change in points where we did not blow up.
+Therefore, $\tilde{\mathcal{C}}_{3}$ is composed of four components (see figure \ref{fig:fsp} below).

-\hop \hop We now compute the group of components $\Phi$.
-The incidence matrix of the special fiber $\tilde{\mathcal{C}}_p$ is given by:
+Using \cite[\S 9.6, Theorem 1]{BLR}, one can compute the group of components of the special fiber $\tilde{\mathcal{C}}_3$ and its order is given by the $gcd$ of the minors of the following intersection matix: